sguarin/machine-mqtt-node-red/README.md

 * Node-red without authentication exposed in port 1881
 * Postgresql with with a testing database smr exposed in port 5433., accesed with user:smmruser, and password:smmruser00

+All services are exposed for academic testing purposes.
+You can use or adapt this lab, to test your implementations.

 ## Starting environment

-You need to install mosquitto or mosquitto_client on your computer.
+You can run the clients inside the container or you can install mosquitto and postgresql client on your computer.
+The commands presented uses the second aproach.

 For each test, you can reset and start a fresh scenario by stopping (CTRL-C on docker-compose terminal) and running again: